 Although grape juice has not yet been identified as toxic it is a common sweetener for "no sugar added" products.
 Read the labels.Here is a link to the American Kennel Club page on grapes for dogs.

-'Ask a vet question' have a page on toxicity of raising for cats.
+'Ask a vet question' have a page on toxicity of raisins for cats.
 They answered that there are case histories of cats getting sick after eating raisins but that it's a rare occurrence.
-Cat poisoning might be rarer because cats rarely like eating raisins or grapes rather than raising and grapes being safer, there is not much information.
+Cat poisoning might be rarer because cats rarely like eating raisins or grapes rather than raisin and grapes being safer, there is not much information.
 Be safe, don't feed your dog, cat or ferret, raisins

 These foods are not deadly to cats but not a good idea.
 It's different for dogs.